xivid/cil-text-classification-2018/README.md

 ```
 python3 main.py -h
 ```
 Follow the instructions to invoke the trainer with appropriate arguments.
-Example arguments for LightGBM:
+To train our best performing model:
 ```
-python3 main.py -m LightGBM -d GloVe
+python3 main.py -m ELMoMultiRNN -d RawText
 ```

 ## Evaluation